ivan-kopylove/java-incubator/readme.md

 # UUID structure

 The project heavily relies on UUIDs as package names.
-This is the `value / CAPEX tradeoff` - UUIDs might look ugly, but on the other hand eliminates the burden of coming up and then supporting package names.
+This is the `value / CAPEX tradeoff` - the UUIDs might look ugly, but on the other hand eliminates the burden of coming up and then supporting package names.

 Anyway, modules' names narrow the scope enough.